MicrosoftDocs/learn/learn-pr/azure/monitor-azure-vm-using-diagnostic-data/includes/2-monitor-vm-health.md

 - A set of predefined workbooks that show collected VM client metrics over time.
 - Optionally, collection of processes running on the VM, dependencies with other services, and a dependency map that displays interconnected components with other VMs and external sources.

-Predefined VM Insights workbooks show performance, connections, active ports, traffic, and other collected data from one or several VMs.
-You can view VM Insights data directly from a single VM, or see a combined view of multiple VMs to view and assess trends and patterns across VMs.
+Predefined VM insights workbooks show performance, connections, active ports, traffic, and other collected data from one or several VMs.
+You can view VM insights data directly from a single VM, or see a combined view of multiple VMs to view and assess trends and patterns across VMs.
 You can edit the prebuilt workbook configurations or create your own custom workbooks.

 ### Client event log data

-VM Insights creates a DCR that collects a specific set of performance counters.
+VM insights creates a DCR that collects a specific set of performance counters.
 To collect other data, such as event logs, you can create a separate DCR that specifies the data you want to collect from the VM and where to send it.
 Azure Monitor stores collected data in a Log Analytics workspace, where you can access and analyze the data by using log queries written in Kusto Query Language (KQL).